kariannemah/hold-me/README.md

 For ebooks
   if holds == 1, make it 'hold' - done!
-  if copies == 1, make it 'copies' - done!
+  if copies == 1, make it 'copy' - done!

 pre-thread deliberation: - should I use a task manager? a queue? multiple workers? or should I spawn a few threads-done!